 We love reading your plays—and yes, we read all of them!
 The best way to ensure your entry is successful is to follow some basic guidelines:

 - Write to the theme.
 If the theme is love, please ensure your play contains elements of love.
 It doesn’t matter if it’s romantic love, familial love, or something in between, but it needs to match the theme of the festival to be selected.
 Hint* if you have a play you’ve already written that you really want to submit, you can always add elements to it that help it match the theme.
 For example, if it’s for our NYC-themed festival in June, set your play in NYC, or make sure your characters mention NYC or that you include things associated with living in NYC, like the subway, Broadway, or other icons.
-It doesn’t need to be littered with references; one or two will do!
+It doesn’t need to be littered with references; two or three will do!

 - Make sure you submit by the deadline.
 Our system doesn’t accept submissions after the deadline at midnight, so please make sure you submit before then!
 Don’t wait until 11:58 pm the day of—things can and have gone wrong with people’s Internet or their files.

 - Follow the guidelines.
 Each play can be a maximum of 15 minutes, so please don’t submit a play that is longer than that—it likely won’t get chosen.
 The best thing to do is to read your play aloud – at the pace it will be performed – a few times and time it.
 Please make sure to take into account any actions that will take up time.
 If your play is chosen and ends up running over 15 minutes, it won’t be in the running for the weekly prize.
 Also, please remember that we put plays in order due to specific criteria — we cannot change the order of the plays.